 On the same block as 30 Warren, and diagonally across the street, is 12 Warren, a 12-story condo with 13 units being developed by DDG.
 For the facade of 12 Warren, the developer turned to a quarry upstate, in Delaware County, to create layer upon layer of bluestones, whose mismatched edges and unpolished surfaces recall a country stone wall.

-The apartments range from two-bedrooms with 1,721 square feet to four-bedrooms with 3,758 square feet, according to Joseph A. McMillan Jr., DDG’s CEO and Chairman.
+The apartments range from two-bedrooms with 1,721 square feet to four-bedrooms with 3,758 square feet, according to Joe McMillan, DDG’s CEO and Chairman.
 Seven of 13 apartments have terraces or balconies.